hphelion/docs.hpcloud.com/apispecs/c1.1/swift/hp-object-storage-api.md

 For example, to request that the object be deleted on 1st March 2013 at 13:30 GMT, the value should be 1362144600.
-If you specifiy a time in the past, an attempt to retrieve the object will immediatly return a 404 Not Found error -- although as explained above, the object may continue to appear in container listings.
+If you specifiy a time in the past, an attempt to retrieve the object will immediately return a 404 Not Found error -- although as explained above, the object may continue to appear in container listings.

 * X-Delete-After.
 This specifies the number of seconds